-Looking for White Aparagus (a.k.a, Blanched Asparagus) in 2021?
+Looking for White Aparagus (a.k.a, Blanched Asparagus) in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 White asparagus is actually just green asparagus that has been kept covered until harvested, so no light reaches it.
 Without light, the green color of chlorophyll never develops.
 Aside from that, green and white (called "blanched asparagus") are the same.
 Some people feel that the blanched asparagus is more tender, and that is possible, as it is usually either buried under soil or much, or covered with baskets.
 Either of these methods prevent wind and other stimuli from reaching the asparagus that could toughen the sprouts.